Terradue/dcs-insar-roipac/README.md

 ### Pre-requisites

-1 Start a CentOS6.5 sandbox from the marketplace
+1 Start a CentOS6.5 sandbox from the Developer Cloud Sandbox marketplace

-2 Start a DEM generation appliance from the marketplace
+2 Start a DEM generation appliance from the Developer Cloud Sandbox marketplace

 3 Install FFTW